bxdoan/bxdoan/README.md

 <div align="center">

-> The only person you are destined to become is the person you decide to be.
+> Being the best decoy ever is as cool as being the ace

-> — Ralph Waldo Emerson —
+> — Tobio Kageyama —

 </div>